-8.8 During the periodic review process we broadened these obligations.
-The full set of outputs that Network Rail is required to deliver in CP4 is set out in annex C to our first consultation on PR1347.
+8.7 During the periodic review process we broadened these obligations.
+The full set of outputs that Network Rail is required to deliver in CP4 is set out in annex C to our first consultation on PR1353.
 Table 8.1 provides a brief summary.

 Output Description Safety Network Rail must meet its health and safety obligations.
-In addition the Secretary of State specified industry wide risk reduction targets Train service performance A range of PPM and CaSL (cancellations and significant lateness) and delay minutes outputs Station condition Maintain average condition of stations across network Depot condition Maintain average condition of depots across network Network availability Requirement to reduce disruption to passengers from planned engineering works (and no increase in disruption to freight) Network capability Maintain network capability (e.g.on gauge) Environment No formal output but Network Rail's delivery plan sets out plans to improve in areas such as recycling, CO2 emissions from property and condition of Network Rail owned Sites of Special Scientific Interest (SSSIs)
+In addition the Secretary of State specified industry wide risk reduction targets Train service performance A range of PPM and CaSL (cancellations and significant lateness) and delay minutes outputs Capacity Delivery of projects as set out in the enhancements delivery plan Station condition Maintain average condition of stations across network Depot condition Maintain average condition of depots across network Network availability Requirement to reduce disruption to passengers from planned engineering works (and no increase in disruption to freight) Network capability Maintain network capability (e.g.on gauge) Environment No formal output but Network Rail's delivery plan sets out plans to improve in areas such as recycling, CO2 emissions from property and condition of Network Rail owned SSSIs